Camila-Ribeiro/My-Cookbook_Milestone-Project/static/testing/manual/testing.md

 17. Try to click on input "add instruction" to verify if it is accepting text.
 18. Try to click on button "Add more" to verify if it is displaying a new input to add more instructions.
 19. Try to click on button "delete" to verify if it is deleting the input to add instruction.
-20. Try to click on button "Add recipe" to verify if the recipe is added successfuly.
+20. Try to click on button "Add recipe" to verify if it redirects to "My recipes" page.

 #### Edit Recipe (route /'edit_recipe'):